Project Full! Registration Closed

 Participants are responsible for:

-If you have experience working at archaeological sites, please let us know.
-We are also interested to hear if you have skill in photography, sketching or video work.
-No experience is required, however.
+If you have relevant skills, such as wood restoration or carpentry, please let us know.
+We are also interested to hear if you have experience in photography, sketching or video work.
+Experience is not required, however.
 All volunteers are welcome.

 How You Will Help the Community